- Interest Rate Derivatives

-However, you acknowledge that there are security and privacy limitations on the Internet, which are beyond the control of the Montréal Exchange, and that the security, integrity and confidentiality of any information or data exchanged between you and the Montréal Exchange through its websites or by email cannot be guaranteed.
+You acknowledge that there are security and privacy limitations on the Internet, which are beyond the control of the Montréal Exchange, and that the security, integrity and confidentiality of any information or data exchanged between you and the Montréal Exchange through its websites or by email cannot be guaranteed.
 Consequently, the Montréal Exchange accepts no liability for the use of such information or data by you or third parties.

 Accuracy of personal information provided

 The Montréal Exchange will ensure, to the extent possible, that your personal information is accurate, complete and up-to-date, in accordance with the intended purpose for which this information is collected.
-We encourage you to verify the accuracy of your personal information and to inform the Montréal Exchange of any change to be made thereto, by contacting our Privacy Officer, whose contact information is given at the end of this document, or by changing your personal information yourself in your "User Profile" on the Montréal Exchange's website, provided you have such a profile.
+We encourage you to verify the accuracy of your personal information and to inform the Montréal Exchange of any change to be made thereto, by contacting our Privacy Officer, whose contact information is provided at the end of this document, or by changing your personal information yourself in your "User Profile" on the Montréal Exchange's website, provided you have such a profile.